Use this guide if you have trouble when booting from a REAL SYSTEM

 Make sure that the payload file does not also have a matching .txt file in the same folder.
 If it does (if you created one) then delete it and re-test.

-Rename the \_ISO\MyE2B.cfg file to a different name so that it does not change E2B.
+Rename the \_ISO\MyE2B.cfg file to a different name so E2B does not use it.

 Use NotePad and create a file called NEW.txt - edit it and add some characters so it is not 0 size, save it and rename it as DUMMY.ISO.